 Children and Technology: All Your Questions AnsweredAll Posts

-What are some positive effects of children using technology?Good news first: it’s not a disaster if your children really like using your tablet.
+Good news first: it’s not a disaster if your children really like using your tablet.
 In fact, there can be many positive outcomes from childhood tech use.

 Educational apps, online resources and educational television programming can all help children learn about all their favorite topics.
 Got a third grader obsessed with horses?
 Download an app about horse grooming, watch a child-friendly documentary, or encourage them to research different types of horses.

 Imaginative play is an essential part of childhood in every culture.
 With technology, children can learn new skills and create things in ways that were impossible just a couple of decades ago.
-Using technology, children can: